Arche Resonance Theory

 3.3 The Gauge Factors in the Metric

-SU(2) is different.
-In this framework it acts on the spatial projection derived from the real parts of the coordinates, rather than as a full complex isometry of the underlying Kähler structure.
-Because of that, the Fubini-Study metric does not treat it as a symmetry on the same footing as SU(3) and U(1).
-That mismatch is the geometric basis for the claim that the weak sector is massive while the strong and electromagnetic sectors remain associated with massless gauge structure.
+SU(2) has a different status.
+In this framework it acts on the spatial projection derived from the real parts of the coordinates.
+It is not a full complex isometry of the underlying Kähler structure.
+The Fubini-Study metric therefore does not receive it on the same footing as SU(3) and U(1).
+This mismatch grounds the claim that the weak sector is massive, while the strong and electromagnetic sectors remain associated with massless gauge structure.

-Unlike SU(3) and U(1), SU(2) does not act purely within the complex structure: it rotates the real positional projections of the coordinates without applying the corresponding transformation to their imaginary counterparts.
-In Kähler geometry, transformations that violate the complex isometry cannot leave the metric invariant: the metric resists them.
-Physically, this resistance manifests as the massive, short-range character of the SU(2) gauge bosons.
-The W and Z bosons are massive because their associated symmetry is structurally incompatible with the Fubini-Study isometry of the geometric domain.
+Unlike SU(3) and U(1), SU(2) does not act wholly within the complex structure.
+It rotates the real positional projections without imposing the corresponding transformation on their imaginary partners.
+In Kähler geometry, a transformation that violates complex isometry cannot leave the metric invariant.
+The metric resists it.
+Physically, that resistance appears as the massive short-range character of the SU(2) gauge bosons.
+The W and Z bosons are massive because their symmetry is structurally misaligned with the Fubini-Study isometry of the geometric domain.
 The gluons of SU(3) and the photon of electromagnetism are massless because their symmetries are native isometries of the metric.

 3.4 Electroweak Mixing as a Geometric Transition

-The electroweak sector of the Standard Model involves a mixing between SU(2)L and U(1)Y to produce the physical photon and Z boson.
-In the Standard Model, this mixing is parametrised by the Weinberg angle θW and is associated with electroweak symmetry breaking.
-Within the Fubini-Study metric of CP3, the mixing of SU(2) and U(1) has a natural geometric interpretation.
+The electroweak sector of the Standard Model involves a mixing between SU(2)L and U(1)Y that yields the physical photon and Z boson.
+In the Standard Model, this mixing is parametrised by the Weinberg angle θW and tied to electroweak symmetry breaking.
+Within the Fubini-Study metric of CP3, the same phenomenon acquires a geometric reading.

-Because SU(2) is sensitive to the curvature regime and U(1) is not, their relative action on a physical state depends on where in the metric geometry that state resides.
-In the spherical regime, SU(2) rotations and U(1) phase rotations are nearly separable.
-In the hyperbolic regime, curvature mixes the spatial and phase degrees of freedom so that the transformations are no longer separable.
+Because SU(2) is sensitive to curvature regime while U(1) is not, their relative action on a physical state depends on where that state lies in metric geometry.
+In the spherical regime, SU(2) rotations and U(1) phase rotations remain nearly separable.
+In the hyperbolic regime, curvature entwines spatial and phase degrees of freedom so that the transformations no longer separate cleanly.

 3.5 What Has Been Established

-The Fubini-Study metric on CP3 organises the gauge factors of SU(3)× SU(2)× U(1) by their relationship to metric curvature.
-SU(3) and U(1)Y are curvature-regime independent: they act uniformly across the geometric domain.
-SU(2) is curvature-regime sensitive: its action depends on the relationship between spatial and phase degrees of freedom, which varies with the local geometry.
+The Fubini-Study metric on CP3 organises the gauge factors of SU(3)× SU(2)× U(1) according to their relation to curvature.
+SU(3) and U(1)Y are curvature-regime independent.
+SU(2) is curvature-regime sensitive because its action depends on the relation between spatial and phase degrees of freedom, and that relation varies with local geometry.

-Electroweak mixing is the geometric consequence of this difference: the physical photon and Z boson are the curvature-invariant and curvature-sensitive combinations respectively, and the Weinberg angle is the geometric parameter of the metric transition between spherical and hyperbolic regimes.
-The physical forces have now been located within the geometry.
-What remains is to derive the properties of physical states within that geometry: mass, charge, and spin as metric quantities.
+Electroweak mixing follows from this difference.
+The physical photon and Z boson are, respectively, the curvature-invariant and curvature-sensitive combinations.
+The Weinberg angle is the geometric parameter of the metric transition between spherical and hyperbolic regimes.
+The forces are now located within the geometry.
+The next step is to derive the properties of physical states within that same setting: mass, charge, and spin as metric quantities.

 Section 4: The Weinberg Angle from the Fubini-Study Metric